phonegap/phonegap-plugin-push/docs/INSTALLATION.md

 See [this for the reference on the cordova plugin specification](https://cordova.apache.org/docs/en/5.4.0/plugin_ref/spec.html#link-18), it'll be usefull to mention it when creating an issue or requesting that plugin to be updated.

 Common plugins to suffer from this outdated dependency management are plugins related to *facebook*, *google+*, *notifications*, *crosswalk* and *google maps*.

+## iOS details

+### XCode

+XCode version 7.0 or greater is required for building this plugin.